gatling/gatling/src/docs/content/reference/script/protocols/http/request/index.md

 #### `header`

-The HTTP protocol uses headers to exchange information between client and server that is not part of the message body.
+The HTTP protocol uses headers to exchange information between the client and server that is not part of the message body.

-Gatling HTTP allows you to specify any header you want to with the `header` and `headers` methods.
+Gatling HTTP allows you to specify any header you want with the `header` and `headers` methods.

 {{< include-code "headers" java kt scala >}}

 {{< alert tip >}}
-Headers keys are defined as constants usable in the scenario, for example: `HttpHeaderNames.ContentType`.
+Header keys are defined as constants usable in the scenario, for example: `HttpHeaderNames.ContentType`.
 You can find a list of the predefined constants [here](https://github.com/gatling/gatling/blob/main/gatling-http/src/main/scala/io/gatling/http/Headers.scala).
 {{< /alert >}}

 #### `asXXX`

-Gatling provides some handy shortcuts for setting the required headers for JSON, XML and form encodings:
+Gatling provides some handy shortcuts for setting the required headers for JSON, XML, and form encodings:

 {{< include-code "asXXX" java kt scala >}}